UkamakaO/Predictive-Data-Analysis-on-Hotel-Reservation/README.md

 The research question is to predict the revenue per room (average price per room) made or forfeited by the hotel given other customer reservation details including if there was a cancellation or not.

-The data preparation and analysis of this project was done collaboratively with Sybil M.
+The data preparation and analysis for this project was done collaboratively with Sybil Meselebe.